DreamPolicy: A Unified World-model Policy for Scalable Humanoid Locomotion: Terrain-aware Humanoid Locomotion Skills Collection

 \subsection{Humanoid Locomotion Benchmarks with Diverse Terrains}

-We developed a modular humanoid terrain benchmark to evaluate our method and facilitate skill acquisition comprehensively.
-This benchmark includes over a dozen specialized terrains (e.g., \textit{Gap, Stair, Parkour}) for expert policy training and challenging composite terrains (e.g., \textit{Gap-Bridge, Wave-Bridge}) for testing and evaluation, shown in Figure \ref{exp:terrain_figure}.
-Thanks to the modular design, terrains can be flexibly combined to generate a wide variety of multi-terrain scenarios.
-Details of the curriculum design and terrain parameters used in our experiments are provided in the Appendix \ref{sup:benchmark}.
-Performance is quantitatively measured using metrics such as success rate $R_{\text{succ}}$ and completion rate $R_{\text{cmp}}$.
-Leveraging terrain-level design and curriculum learning enables other higher-quality skill acquisition and improved upper-bound performance.
-An efficient, reusable recording module supports comprehensive data collection in simulation, capturing proprioceptive robot data, external observations (e.g., depth images, radar scans), and reward signals.
-This facilitates unified policy training, anomaly detection, and targeted fine-tuning.
-Ultimately, we collected data from six expert policies, yielding a dataset of 75 million samples.
-As shown in Figures \ref{exp:scaling_nums} and \ref{exp:scaling_types}, this expert dataset was crucial to DreamPolicy’s strong performance.
+We developed a modular humanoid terrain benchmark to facilitate skill acquisition and evaluation.
+This benchmark includes over a dozen specialized primitive terrains (e.g., Gap, Stair, Bridge) for expert policy training, and challenging terrains (e.g., Balancing Beam, Slope-Bridge) for testing zero-shot generalization, as visualized in Figure \ref{exp:terrain_figure}.
+These terrains can be flexibly combined to generate a wide variety of scenarios, ensuring that the collected data covers a rich distribution of kinematic transitions.
+Details of the benchmark are provided in the Appendix \ref{sup:benchmark}.

+Performance is quantitatively measured using metrics such as success rate and completion rate.
+An efficient, reusable recording module supports comprehensive data collection in simulation, capturing proprioception, exteroceptive data (e.g., sparse scandots), and rewards.
+Leveraging the parallelized architecture of the simulator, we efficiently acquire a set of terrain-specific policies.
+Ultimately, we collected data from five expert policies, yielding a dataset of 75 million transitions.
+As shown in Figures \ref{exp:scaling_nums}, this expert dataset was crucial to DreamPolicy’s strong performance.